phcom/GGRV.github.io/usecase.md

 ## Tests and Outputs

-The tests below were executed in a Server Machine Power Edge M630 with 24 cores and 32 GB of memory.
+The tests below were executed in a Blade server PowerEdge M630 with 24 cores and 32 GB of memory.
 To execute all tests we used 3 Shell Terminals.
 One with the IntP Command:

 ```shell
 stap --suppress-handler-errors -g intp.stp stress-ng